ibm-cloud-docs/solution-tutorials/serverless-mobile-backend.md

 {:pre: .pre}

 # Mobile application with a serverless backend
 In this tutorial, you will learn how to use Cloud Functions along with other Cognitive and Data services to build a serverless backend for a mobile application.
 The application shown in this tutorial is a feedback app that smartly analyses the Tone of the feedback provided and appropriately acknowledges the customer through a Push Notification.
 {:shortdesc}

 This tutorial is configurable based on your target platform.

 You are currently viewing the documentation for the iOS version of this tutorial.
 Use the Operating System switcher at the top of this documentation to select another target platform.
-{: ios}
+{: swift}

 You are currently viewing the documentation for the iOS version of this tutorial.
 Use the Operating System switcher at the top of this documentation to select another target platform.
-{: android}
+{: java}

 ## Objectives